turingschool/curriculum/source/projects/blogger.markdown

 I use another gem in every project: Haml.
 It's an alternative templating language to the default ERB (which you've been using, hence all the view templates ending in `.erb`).
 I also use Sass rather than plain old CSS, and it makes it much, much easier to work with.

-Open your `Gemfile` and add a `gem` line for the gem `haml`.
+Open your `Gemfile` and add a `gem` line for the gem `haml-rails`.
 Go to your terminal and `bundle` and it should pull down the gem library for you.
 Stop (with the red square) then restart (green play button) your server within RubyMine.
 Haml is installed and ready to use.
+It will also now be used by the generators to create the template views.
 SASS should already have a line in your `Gemfile`, as it's included by default in Rails these days.
 It might also say `sass-rails`, which includes `sass`.

 Open up a new file in your `app/assets/stylesheets` directory called `styles.css.scss`.
 Let's write some!